AdobeDocs/analytics.pt-BR/help/technotes/cookies.md

 * Abra o console do desenvolvedor no navegador Safari mais recente.
 Se você vir algum dos cookies listados acima definidos no domínio primário, poderá ser afetado por essas alterações.

 * Se vir um cookie `s_vi`, mas não um cookie `AMCV` definido no contexto de um CNAME, você está usando um CNAME para identificação de visitantes e o uso do Analytics não é afetado por essas alterações.
-Se você vir um cookie `s_vi` e um `AMCV` definidos no contexto de um CNAME, você está usando no momento o período de carência, e alguma parte do tráfego do Analytics pode ser afetada.
+If you see both an `s_vi` cookie and an `AMCV` cookie set in the context of a CNAME, you have recently or currently are using Grace Period and some of your Adobe Analytics traffic may be impacted.

 * Use o Analytics para medir a porcentagem de visitantes que não retornam dentro de sete dias.
 Se os visitantes retornarem repetidamente em sete dias, o tráfego pode não ser significativamente afetado.
-Para obter instruções sobre como usar o Analytics para descobrir isso, consulte [Impacto do Safari ITP 2.1 em cliente da Adobe Experience Cloud e da Experience Platform](https://medium.com/adobetech/safari-itp-2-1-impact-on-adobe-experience-cloud-customers-9439cecb55ac).
+For instructions on using Adobe Analytics to figure this out, see [Safari ITP 2.1 Impact on Adobe Experience Cloud and Experience Platform Customers](https://medium.com/adobetech/safari-itp-2-1-impact-on-adobe-experience-cloud-customers-9439cecb55ac).

 * Meça a porcentagem de tráfego dos navegadores Safari para determinar se qualquer alteração é justificada.
-Para obter instruções sobre como usar o Analytics para descobrir a porcentagem de tráfego do Safari dos sites, consulte [Impacto do Safari ITP 2.1 em clientes da Adobe Experience Cloud e da Experience Platform](https://medium.com/adobetech/safari-itp-2-1-impact-on-adobe-experience-cloud-customers-9439cecb55ac).
+For instructions on using Analytics to figure out the percentage of Safari traffic to your sites, see [Safari ITP 2.1 Impact on Adobe Experience Cloud and Experience Platform Customers](https://medium.com/adobetech/safari-itp-2-1-impact-on-adobe-experience-cloud-customers-9439cecb55ac).

 ## Quais navegadores meus visitantes estão usando mais?